 - 7 Thalassemia and Pregnancy

-World Thalassemia Day is observed on 8th may every year to create and increase the awareness about Thalassemia among the public of all around the world.
+World Thalassemia Day is observed on 8th may every year to create and increase the awareness about Thalassemia among the public from all around the world.
 The concept creating awareness, how to prevent from Thalassemia and celebrating World Thalassemia Day was established by the World Health Organization.

 What Is Thalassemia?